lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 ## ZMesh and zstbi

-In order to load complex mopdesl from disk we will use the [ZMesh](https://github.com/zig-gamedev/zmesh) library.
-Therefore, you will need to add the dependency to the `build-.zig.zon` using `zig fetch git+https://github.com/zig-gamedev/zmesh`.
+In order to load complex mopdels from disk we will use the [ZMesh](https://github.com/zig-gamedev/zmesh) library.
+Therefore, you will need to add the dependency to the `build.zig.zon` using `zig fetch git+https://github.com/zig-gamedev/zmesh`.

 We will create a new executable to process 3D models ([GLTF](https://github.com/KhronosGroup/glTF) models in our case).
-This executable will process a 3D model and will generate the required file sto load de model data into Vulkan.
-Therefore, in the `build.zig` file we will ad the following code at the end:
+This executable will process a 3D model and will generate the required files to load de model data into Vulkan.
+Therefore, in the `build.zig` file we will add the following code at the end:

 ```zig
 pub fn build(b: *std.Build) void {